jmhuie/SlicerBiomech/README.md

 Segment Geometry provides three tools for rotating and aligning segments with the desired long axis.
 * **Align With Principal Axes** - will use the Segment Statistics module to calculate the segment's principal axes and align them with the XYZ axes.
 * **Rotate Segment In 3D View** - will generate an interactive 3D bounding box that can be used to rotate the segment in 3D space.
 Click+Drag the sides of the box to rotate it.
 Click button again to disable rotation in 3D view.
-* **Initialize Rotation Sliders** - click to initialize the sliders that will rotate the segment around its centroid.
+* **Initialize Rotation Sliders** - will initialize the sliders that can be used to rotate the segment around its centroid.
+* **Reset** - will reset transformations applied through Segment Geometry and the custom neutral axis, if defined.

 ### Use Custom Neutral Axis
-If the direction of the loading axis is known, a custom neutral axis can be used to calculate second moment of area and section modulus.
-To set the neutral axis, check the "Use custom neutral axis" box and enter a positive value that represents the angle be between the neutral axis and the horizontal, starting from the right side and moving in clockwise direction.
-By default, the netural axis is parallel to the horizontal axis.
+If the direction of the loading axis is known, a custom neutral axis can be used to calculate second moment of area and or other relevant computations (if selected).
+To do so, check the "Use custom neutral axis" box and a Markup line will be created and visible in the selected slice view and the 3D view.
+The line represents the custom neutral axis and can be repositioned by clicking and dragging the green end of the line to rotate it.
+Alternatively, the user can enter a value that represents the angle between the horizontal and green end of the neutral axis (in degrees), starting from the right and moving in clockwise direction.
+Values can range from 0 to 360 degrees in case the direction of the neutral axis is important.

 ### Compute Unitless Variables
 Three methods for normalizing variables to remove the effects of size are implemented in Segment Geometry.